 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 This is Why Your Toro Lawn Mower Isn’t Getting Fuel

-Your gas-powered Toro lawn mower requires fresh unleaded gasoline with a low ethanol content.
+Your gas-powered Toro lawn mower requires fresh unleaded gasoline with low ethanol content.
 Most gasoline sold today contains ethanol to make the fuel more environmentally friendly.
-Well ethanol is okay to run in most vehicles, it can be harmful to the small engine used to run your Toro mower.
+Although ethanol is okay to run in most vehicles, it can be harmful to the small engine used to run your Toro mower.